 Mussoorie offers a wonderful view of the Himalayan snow ranges to the north-east and the Doon Valley., Roorkee, Saharanpur and Haridwar to the South, creating an almost serene atmosphere for the tourists.
 Mussoorie was discovered by Captain Young, an adventurous military officer in 1827.
 He was lured by the extraordinarily beautiful ridge and laid the foundation of it.
 Mussoorie is also a Gateway to the “Gangotri” and the “Yamunotri” shrines

 Though the tourist here is smaller than that of Kempty yet it is a picnic spot near to the town.
 Yet another place of interest in the town is Depot Hill, popularly known as ‘Lal Tibba’.
-It is the highest point in Mussoorie and beautiful Himalayan panorama is visible on all clear days from this spot.
-The Badrinath, Kedarnath, Bandar-poonch, Sri Kantha and Nanda Devi peaks can be seen from here.
+It is the highest point in Mussoorie and the beautiful Himalayan panorama is visible on all clear days from this spot.
+The Badrinath, Kedarnath, Bandar-Poonch, Sri Kantha and Nanda Devi peaks can be seen from here.
 Camel’s back hill can be reached by electric trolly.
 The top commands a very beautiful view both of the hills as well as the valley.
 On clear days, one can see even the Ganga and the Yamuna from here.
-Mussoorie is well connected by roads with Dehra Dun, Delhi, Roorkee and Saharanpur.
-There are some good hotels, recreation clubs and restaurants to cater to the needs of the tourist.
+Mussoorie is well connected by roads with Dehra Dun, Delhi, Roorkee, and Saharanpur.
+There are some good hotels, recreation clubs, and restaurants to cater to the needs of the tourist.

 Mussoorie, with its green hills and varied flora & fauna, is a fascinating hill resort.
 Commanding a wonderful view of extensive Himalayan snow ranges to the north-east, and glittering views of the Doon Valley, Roorkee, Saharanpur and Haridwar to the south, the town presents a fairyland atmosphere to the tourists.